-5. Please describe the best practices used to improve proactive disclosures and any challenges your agency faces in this area.
+- 4. Optional Please describe: - Best practices used to improve proactive disclosures - Any challenges your agency faces in this area

 Answer: NEH routinely takes steps to increase proactive disclosures.
 For example, program officers in the various NEH divisions regularly select samples of grant application narratives from NEH-funded projects for posting on the NEH website alongside agency grant guidelines and in its electronic FOIA library.
 NEH also regularly releases financial reports concerning NEH's grant-making and budget; maintains a list of NEH credit card holders (which is frequently requested information); and publishes its complete staff directory on its website.